cdauchess/MES_Final_Project/Documents/RFID_Unlocker_Report.md

 The vehicle inactivity is determined by comparing the average acceleration on each axis for the past 5 seconds (sampled every 50 ms) to the current acceleration values.
 If the difference on all 3 axes is below a tolerance (currently 50mG) the vehicle is determined to be inactive.
 This needs to be calibrated on a vehicle, and likely extended to a longer time duration to prevent inactivity triggers for a short stop.

+See [here](/Documents/EEPROM%20Map.xlsx) for the memory map in the EEPROM.
+The first byte contains the total number of users stored, and each user UID is 4 bytes long.
+I have currently provisioned for 256 users, but I can rearrange should the unlikely scenario of more users required appear in the future.

 ### RP2040 SDK
 I worked with version 1.4.0 of the SDK.